lewagon/dotfiles/01-Ruby/03-Iterators-Blocks/02-About-blocks/README.md

 ## Background & Objectives

-Blocks are chunks of code enclosed between `{}` (for 1-line blocks) or between `do..end` (for multi-line blocks).
+Blocks are chunks of code enclosed between `{}` (for single-line blocks) or between `do..end` (for multi-line blocks).

-Although we can store them in `Proc` objects and pass them to a method as standard arguments, **many methods can just be called with an implicit block given after the list of arguments**.
+Many methods can just be called **with a block** given after the list of arguments.
 In fact, that's exactly what you did with all these iterators!
-This implicit block is executed any time the keyword `yield` appears in the method definition.
+This block is executed any time the keyword `yield` appears in the method definition.
 Use the resources to learn more about blocks.
 The objectives here are:

-- Learn the syntax for calling a method with an implicit block (either 1-line or multi-line).
+- Learn the syntax for calling a method with an implicit block (either single-line or multi-line).
 - Understand what happens when you pass a parameter to the block.
 - Implement some basic methods using `yield`, to understand the inner mechanics.